syncfusion-content/document-processing-docs/Document-Processing/Word/Conversions/Word-To-PDF/NET/Nuget-packages-required-word-to-pdf.md

 ---
 title: NuGet Packages Required to Convert Word to PDF | Syncfusion
-description: Learn the NuGet packages required to Convert Word to PDF using the .NET Word (DocIO) library.
+description: Learn the NuGet packages required to Convert Word document to PDF using the .NET Word (DocIO) library.
 platform: document-processing
 control: DocIO
 documentation: UG